esraa1000/Jigsaw_Puzzle/README.md

 2. Added Pattern Matching via ZNCC:
   Zero Normalized Cross Correlation (ZNCC) along adjacent edges to match patterns (e.g., tree lines, textures), independent of exact lighting.
   This helped us make a distance metric: 1 - correlation (0=perfect match, 1=completely uncorrelated)
-3. We measured the average Lightness along each edge, edges below a darkness threshold are considered vignetted and heavily penalized if placed internally, avoiding misalignment due to misleading low-contrast edges.
+3. We measured the average Lightness along each edge, edges below a darkness threshold are considered vignetted and heavily penalized if placed internally, avoiding misalignment due to misleading low-contrast edges, there is also an additional penalty for flat edges.
-4. After all this computed, the cost is computed, using this formula: total_cost = color_diff + (50 * pattern_dist) + vignette_penalty
+4. After all this computed, the cost is computed, taking into account the hybrid penalty.
 5. After that, like in the first attempt, the puzzle was assembled using Brute Force.
-6. We finetuned the parameters and were able to reduce failure cases from 6 to just 2.
+6. We finetuned the parameters and were able to reduce failure cases from 6 to just 1.

 Images that were previously left unassembled were finally constructed:
 <div align ="center">